DeadSix27/youtube-dl-wrapper-exe/README.md

 This file can be thrown into any directory that's PATH'd in Windows, make sure youtube-dl(.py) is in the same directory.

-This also requires Python3.5/3.6 to be installed.
+This also requires Python to be installed (obviously).

 It currently just checks for these paths: